-The CLSP has been designed to provide a platform for every Local Authority which has the same look and feel as a website.
-The CLSP will share the same look for all LAs, however, you can personalise and customise with logos and resources.
-Care leavers are added by a staff member and via a secure log in system and young people can then;
+The CLSP has been designed to provide a platform for every Local Authority which has the same look and feel as a website and which you can personalise and customise with logos and resources.
+Care leavers are added by a staff member and via a secure log in system and young people can then:

 Access information and communicate more easily with services